nitish-11/Emotion-Detection-Using-CNN-And-FER-2013-Dataset/README.md

 ## SELECTED MODEL EVALUATION
-- We choose the ResNet50v2 because of this performnce
+- We choose the ResNet50v2 because of this performnce:
-- **Train accuracy** = 70.51 , **Validation accuracy** = 65.20
+ - **Train accuracy** = 70.51
+ - **Validation accuracy** = 65.20
  - It has been trained for around **130 epochs** over mutliple changes in various parameters
  - Various parameters include dyanmic weights feature, changing of the iniital learning rate of optimizer, introduction of Exponential Decay Learning Rate Scheduler and many more

 - Below are evaluation metrics used to test the Model Effiicency